rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 mallet.instances <- mallet.import(documents$id, documents$text, "en.txt", token.regexp = "\\p{L}[\\p{L}\\p{P}]+\\p{L}")
 ```
-**nb do either one or the other, but not both: read from a file, where each row contains the complete text of the document, or read from a folder where each file contains the complete text of the document.**
+**NB Do either one or the other, but not both: read from a file, where each row contains the complete text of the document, or read from a folder where each file contains the complete text of the document.**

 ## Building the topic model